Jack-Naughton/arduino-docs-content/content/hardware/_unlisted/boards/8to1-dongle/datasheet/datasheet.md

 ## Usage

 <p style="text-align: justify;">The USB-C Hub (8 in 1) expands the connectivity of USB-C devices, providing access to external displays, network connectivity, additional USB peripherals, and storage devices.
-When used with single-board computers in desktop mode, this hub enables a full computing experience with multiple peripherals connected simultaneously.</p>
+When used with single-board computers in desktop mode, this hub allows connection of multiple peripherals simultaneously.</p>

 ### Key Use Cases